pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 back into your second Terminal Window, where you've left the "🐢?"
 Turtle Chat going.
-And then you have to come back to your Sh Window and press Return to get the next one going
+And then you have to come back to your Sh Window and press Return to get the next one going.
+Or you press ⌃C if you want to stop before trying them all

 Your macOS Sh Window can also try them all together, one after another